ericyang91/RTDS_Python/README.md

 - **File Operations:**
   - After opening a file, operations like read, write, and close are performed on the file handle.

+- **File Path**:
+    - `os.path.join(path, paths)`
+        - `The os.path.join()` function in Python is part of the os.path module, which provides utilities for dealing with file and directory paths in a way that is portable across different operating systems.
+It helps you create file paths by joining one or more path components.
+The key benefit is that it automatically handles the different path separators (/ on Unix-like systems like Linux and macOS, \ on Windows), so you don’t need to worry about platform-specific issues.
+        - path: The first component of the path
+        - paths: Additional components to join.
+Can be multiple

 - **Closing the File**:
     - Use `f.close()` to close the file manually.